boxyhq/website/docs/retraced/self-host/index.md

 Self-hosting Retraced means managing the service yourself and taking care of upgrades, scaling, security etc.

+The docker container can be found at [boxyhq/retraced](https://hub.docker.com/r/boxyhq/retraced/tags).
+It is preferable to use a specific version instead of the `latest` tag.

 ## Deployment options

 - [Docker](docker.md)